Glossary — Agentic AI

 What is an Autonomous Agent?

-An autonomous agent is an AI system capable of operating independently over extended periods, making decisions and taking actions without requiring human approval for each step.
+An autonomous agent is an AI system capable of operating independently over extended periods, making decisions and taking actions — including MCP tool calls — without requiring human approval for each step.

 WHY IT MATTERS

 Autonomy in AI agents exists on a spectrum.
-At one end, a human approves every action.
-At the other, the agent operates entirely independently — setting its own goals, deciding on strategies, and executing without oversight.
+At one end, a human approves every tool call.
+At the other, the agent operates entirely independently — deciding which tools to call, with what arguments, and in what sequence, without oversight.

 Most practical autonomous agents sit somewhere in the middle.
-They can handle routine decisions independently but escalate novel or high-stakes situations to humans.
-The challenge is defining where that boundary sits.
+They handle routine operations independently but escalate novel or high-risk actions to humans.
+The challenge is defining where that boundary sits — and enforcing it reliably.

 HOW POLICYLAYER USES THIS